Managing content sets

 When modifying or troubleshooting the RBAC configuration of your Tanium deployment, it is useful to know which roles or users or user groups currently have permissions to access different types of content in a content set.

-- From the Main menu, select Console > Permissions > Content Sets and expand the content set that you want to review.
+- From the Main menu, select Administration > Permissions > Content Sets and expand the content set that you want to review.

 - Find the content (such as a sensor) that you want to review.